 We have substantial carried-forward tax losses resulting from our negative taxable income in 2021, 2020 and prior fiscal years.
 Given that our estimated taxable income for the foreseeable future may not be sufficient to recover these carried-forward losses we have not recognized deferred tax assets on the balance sheet as of December 31, 2019, December 31, 2020 or December 31, 2021.
-Our unused tax losses as of December 31, 2021, for which no tax asset has been recognized were $\in$ 112.0 million (corporate income tax) and $\in$ 111.6 million (trade tax).
-Assuming a total tax rate of 32.98%, our unused corporate income and trade tax losses correspond to a potential undiscounted tax benefit of $\in$ 36.9 million.
-Only up to 60% of our annual taxable income, to the extent such taxable income exceeds $\in$ 1 million, may be offset against tax loss carry forwards.
-The remaining 40% of the taxable income tax and trade tax purposes of up to $\in$ 1 million could fully be offset against tax loss carry-forwards.
+Our unused tax losses as of December 31, 2021, for which no tax asset has been recognized were $\in 112.0$ million (corporate income tax) and $\in 111.6$ million (trade tax).
+Assuming a total tax rate of 32.98%, our unused corporate income and trade tax losses correspond to a potential undiscounted tax benefit of $\in 36.9$ million.
+Only up to 60% of our annual taxable income, to the extent such taxable income exceeds $\in 1$ million, may be offset against tax loss carry forwards.
+The remaining 40% of the taxable income are subject to corporate income and trade tax under the so-called minimum taxation rules.
+Annual taxable income for corporate income tax and trade tax purposes of up to $\in 1$ million could fully be offset against tax loss carry-forwards.